Jewel of the Day: The Boucheron Aquamarine Clips

 The Queen loves these clips; she wears them on everyday engagements as well as on the most official, even state ones.
 For instance, she opted to wear these several times during her historic 2011 visit to Ireland.

-Tagged Brooch, Elizabeth II, Jewellery, Paralympics.
+Tagged Elizabeth II of the United Kingdom, Jewellery, Paralympics.